-Note: For join logical files in CA 2E, (files with virtual fields) with select/omit criteria, static select/omit maintenance cannot be used.
-Use dynamic select/omit maintenance.
+Note: For join logical files in CA 2E (files with virtual fields) with select/omit criteria, the static select/omit maintenance cannot be used.
+Use the dynamic select/omit maintenance.

 The type of data file is again important.
 For non-volatile (master or table) data files the logical files should, if possible, have static select/omit criteria.
-Static select/omit maintenance does require that an extra active index be maintained.
+The static select/omit maintenance requires an extra active index to be maintained.
 But the frequency of change to the data is low and therefore maintenance does not occur often.
 For volatile (transaction) data files, the type of select/omit criteria depends on the actual number of records being read and the frequency of use of the active index.

-If the active index is used infrequently or in batch, the overhead of having dynamic select/omit criteria may be acceptable.
+If the active index is used infrequently or in batch, the overhead of having dynamic select/omit criteria may might be acceptable.